AI Image Gives Extra Fingers / Bad Hands

 With two or more people in frame, the model often grafts a third person’s hand onto one of the subjects.

 How to spot it: Count visible hands.
-They should equal 2 × people in frame.
+They should equal 2 x people in frame.
 If you have 3 people and only 5 hands, or 7 hands, that is the case.

 6. Cheap / fast preset

-Midjourney --draft, SDXL with too few steps (<20), Flux Schnell, or Imagen at “fast” quality all skip the iterations that would have cleaned up hands.
+Midjourney --draft mode, SDXL with too few steps (under 20), Flux Schnell / Klein, or Imagen at “Fast” quality all skip the iterations that would have cleaned up hands.

 How to spot it: Check the tier or step count of the failing render.
-Compare against the platform’s premium tier — if you are on the cheap, that is part of the problem.
+Compare against the platform’s premium tier — if you are on the cheap one, that is part of the problem.

 Before you change anything

-• Save the seed and full prompt of the image that has the broken hands — you will need it for the targeted regeneration step.
+• Save the seed and full prompt of the image with the broken hands — you need it for the targeted regeneration step.

 • Decide whether you need the hand at all — for many portraits, cropping the hand out is the fastest fix.

-• Commit or back up the current prompt template before changing it.
+• Back up the current prompt template before changing it.

 Information to collect